Source:

 One must be delighted, Sir, that you have given a reasonable sense to the doubts of the Academicians.1 It is the best apology that you could make for them.
 I will be delighted to one day see their opinions digested and clarified by your efforts.
 But you will be obliged from time to time to lend them some rays of your wisdom, as you have begun to do.

 As for indivisibles, when one understands by that the simple extremities of time or the line, one could not conceive of new extremities in them, nor of actual or potential parts.
 Thus points are neither large nor small, and it is not at all necessary to leap in order to pass them.
-Nevertheless the continuum, although it has such indivisibles everywhere, is not composed of them, as the objections of sceptics suppose; objections which, in my opinion, are scarcely insurmountable, as one will find if one puts them down in due form.
+Nevertheless the continuum, although it has such indivisibles everywhere, is not composed of them, [A II 2, p713] as it seems the objections of sceptics suppose; objections which, in my opinion, are scarcely insurmountable, as one will find if one puts them down in due form.
 Father Gregory of St. Vincent has very well demonstrated by calculation even of the divisibility to infinity, the place where Achilles must catch the tortoise which is ahead of him, according to the proportion of speeds.
 Thus geometry serves to dissipate these apparent difficulties.

 NOTE:

-© Lloyd Strickland 2004
+© Lloyd Strickland 2004.
+Revised 2013

 With gratitude to Elizabeth Vinestock for advice and suggestions